 Are you looking for ways to help animals in your community?
 Let a furry friend crash at your place!
-Fostering plays a crucial role in saving the lives of ore than a thousand animals each year.
-By opening your home for a short period of time you can help save lifes too!
+Fostering plays a crucial role in saving the lives of more than a thousand animals each year.
+By opening your home for a short period of time, you can help save lives too!

 WHAT ANIMALS CAN I FOSTER?

 The majority of the animals in need of foster families are kittens.
-More than 1,200 animals have gone through the foster program in 2021.
-We occasionaly do need fosters for dogs with medical needs, litters of puppies and small animals.
+More than 1,000 animals go through our foster program each year.
+We occasionaly do need fosters for dogs with medical needs, litters of puppies and small animals such as rabbits or guinea pigs.

 HOW LONG WILL I HAVE THE ANIMALS?